What Are Possible Court-Martial Punishments?

 • A fair trial, as defined by applicable military law and the Constitution

 When you serve in the military, you are subject to the Uniform Code of Military Justice (UCMJ).
 This body of military law governs all service branches, and the military justice system addresses and processes alleged violations of the law.
 The Manual for Courts-Martial (MCM) is the primary guide for the military justice system.
-The UCMJ and MCM, skillfully interpreted by UCMJ lawyer, define military crimes and offenses, punishment that can result if violations are found, procedural protections for those accused, and appeals if there is a court-martial conviction.
-If you are facing legal challenges within the military justice system, seeking the expertise of a skilled court martial appeals lawyer can provide essential guidance and support.
+Together, the UCMJ and MCM outline military crimes and offenses, potential punishments for violations, procedural protections for the accused, and the appeals process for court-martial convictions.
+If you are navigating legal challenges within the military justice system, consulting an experienced court-martial appeals lawyer can offer crucial guidance and support.

 The UCMJ and MCM address crimes similar to those found in civilian law (robbery, theft, assault, rape, and murder) as well as uniquely military offenses such as being absent without leave (AWOL), maltreatment of subordinates, insubordination, and conduct unbecoming an officer and gentleman.